xuanxu/starmatrix/README.rst

 The ``dtd_sn`` param in the config file can be set to use any of the available Delay Time Distributions for supernova rates from different papers/authors:

-:rlp: Supernova rates from Pilar Ruiz-Lapuente
+:rlp: Supernova rates from Ruiz-Lapuente et al. 2000
 :mdvp: DTD from Mannucci, Della Valle, Panagia 2006